1j01/textual-paint/README.md

 <!-- PyPI doesn't generate linkable headings -->
 <a id="compatibility"></a>

-Python 3.10 or later is required.
+A Python version between 3.10 and 3.12 is required.

 ### Linux